 This site contains affiliate links.
 We may earn a commission if you purchase from one of these links.
 Learn more Here.

-Goat pens can range from full, sturdy, large shelters to moveable smaller separated areas.
-There are a wide variety to choose from that can be super expensive to almost free with spare materials that you have around.
-Choosing the right pen or shelter for your herd will depend on size, budget, weather and predators.
+DIY goat pens can range from full, sturdy, large goat shelter plans to moveable smaller separated areas.
+There are many available options that range from super expensive to almost free with spare materials that you have around.
+Choosing the right pen or the best goat shelter for your herd will depend on size, budget, weather and predators.

-So, let’s dive in to how to decide what type of goat pen is right for you as well as several different options so that you can choose the perfect setup for your herd.
+So, let’s dive in and decide what type of DIY goat shelter or pen is right for you.
+With so many different options you’ll have no problem choosing the perfect setup for your herd.

 Why Do You Need One?

-All goats need some type of shelter or pen.
+When raising goats you should know, after food and water, the best goat shelter/safe pen are THE most important need.
 It provides them with a safe spot to go so that they can relax.

-They will need a spot to get out of the weather – from the blazing sun to the rain (they HATE getting wet) to high winds – you don’t want your herd exposed to all of the changing conditions outside at all times.
+They will need a spot to get out of the weather.
+Too much sun, pouring rain (they HATE getting wet), to high winds, you don’t want your herd left exposed all the time.

 Most of the time, your goats will spend a lot of time out grazing in their fenced area.
 However, they like to go into some type of shelter at night to sleep.
 They also like to use their shelter to get away from inclement weather.

 Additionally, they need safety from predators.
-Goats are a prey animal and can be injured or killed by a wide variety of predators from stray dogs to coyotes.
+Goats prey animals and can be injured or killed by a wide variety of predators from stray dogs to coyotes.
 Of course adding in a Livestock Guard Dog like a Karakachan and good solid goat fencing helps also.
-It is also still good to provide your goats with a sturdy shelter they can go to when in need of safety.
+It’s also still good to provide your goats with a sturdy shelter for when they need to get to safety.

 Shelters also give your goats a place to rest.
-Rather it be just sleeping or if they are close to kidding time or even injured, having a place to lay around that is safe creates a good sense of security for your goats.
+Whether it be just sleeping, an injury, or close to kidding time, having a safe place to lay around creates a good sense of security for your goats.

 Types of Shelters and Pens